Wakfu (TV series): The Brotherhood of the Tofu

 A 17-year-old (18-year-old in season 2, 19-year-old in manga, 24-year-old in special episodes and 27-year-old in seasons 3-4) Cra, Evangelyne is accompanying the Sadida princess Amalia as a bodyguard.
 She is committed to her job but also acts as an older sister to the young Amalia.
 She wields a bow that can fire a variety of magic arrows, making a quiver unnecessary.
 At first, she shows no attraction to Percedal but as the series progresses she admits that she loves him and starts a family with him by the time of the Special Episodes, marrying him at the end.
-In Season 3, it is revealed that Eva is pregnant and living with Percedal and their two children, Elely and Flopin.
+In the third season, it is revealed that Eva is pregnant and living with Percedal and their two children, Elely and Flopin.
 When assassins attack them, she fights back but she and Flopin are captured and taken by Adamai.
 Before the final battle, she is forced to give birth and, with the help from Echo and Flopin, she safely gives birth to a second son, one whose powers were a threat to Oropo throughout the remainder of the season.